alexanderfilip1/backroads-tour-app/README.md

 # Backroads Tour

 This travel website for "Backroads Travel Tours" features an engaging homepage with an introduction to the company, highlights key services, and showcases detailed tour packages.
 It includes dynamic content, a responsive design, and intuitive navigation, providing users with a seamless experience to explore various travel options.
+While developing this application, I discovered the power of React, particularly in making the content dynamic and reusing components efficiently.